Textualize/textual/docs/guide/compound.md

 ### Enabling the styling of your compound widget

-When you create a compound widget, and especially if you have reusability in mind, you need to set up your widget in such a way that it can be styled as users please.
+When you create a compound widget, and especially if you have reusability in mind, you need to set up your widget in such a way that it can be styled by users.
 This may entail documenting well the specific widgets that make up your compound widget or it may include using semantic classes that identify the purpose of the sub-widgets.

 In this guide, we will add classes to each sub-widget that identify the purpose of each sub-widget.
-There is an added advantage of using classes to identify the components of our compound widget, and that has to do with the fact that you don't have to commit to using a specific class for a specific widget/functionality.
+There is an added advantage of using classes to identify the components of our compound widget, and that has to do with the fact that you don't have to commit to using a specific class for a specific sub-widget/functionality.

 On top of adding classes that identify the purpose of each sub-widget, we will also use a class to hide either the input or the label, depending on whether we are currently editing or displaying text.